gph82/mdciao/doc/basic_usage.rst

 Below you will find a very simple example of how to use `mdciao` from the command-line.
 Keep scrolling to the `Highlights`_ for more elaborate CLI-examples or visit the `example_notebooks`_ for API walkthroughs.

 .. note::
-   The simulation data for generating these examples was kindly provided by Dr. H. Batebi.
+   **3D visualization**: the simulation data for generating these examples was kindly provided by Dr. H. Batebi.
 It can be 3D-visualized interactively `here <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_ while checking out the examples.
 You can also download `mdciao_example.zip <http://proteinformatics.org/mdciao/mdciao_example.zip>`_ and follow along.

 This basic command::